juvelas/juvelas.github.io/_pages/publications.md

 [All publications can be downloaded from here](https://www.dropbox.com/sh/5pta3t3yxbty3c9/AABSgYgAKOQMjRxzQY66C6UMa?dl=0)

-# Peer-reviewed papers: 63 in total
+# Peer-reviewed papers: 64 in total

 ## 2025

+* Ramirez-Ramirez, J., __Velasco, J.A__., Reeder, T. 2025.
+Regional climate drives spatial variation in species richness in the most diverse family of Neotropical snakes (Colubroidea: Dipsadidae).
+Ecology and Evolution.

 * Torres-Romero, E., __Velasco, J.A__., Woolrich-Piña, G.A., Lemos-Espinal, J.A., Smith, G., Nijman, V., Godley, B., Ceballos, G. 2025.
 The World's Marine Turtles on the Brink: Unraveling the Impact of Human Stressors and Marine Sanctuary Dynamics.
 Journal of Biogeography.